arkency/posts/posts/2014-02-16-from-feature-vision-to-stories.md

-This is sometimes possible. **When the change or feature request by the customer is in the scope of week work and unliekly to change, it might be worthy to spend a little time, think about how to reach the goal with small steps, and extract all the tickets**.
+This is sometimes possible. **When the change or feature request by the customer is in the scope of week work and unlikely to change, it might be worthy to spend a little time, think about how to reach the goal with small steps, and extract all the tickets**.
 The benefit is that from now on, other people can just